alumae/gst-kaldi-nnet2-online/demo/README.md

 Note that the GUI demo runs very slowlly when using the threaded decoder.
 (that's why we don't use it in the GUI demo).
-This probably has something to do with Python, GIL, etc. I have no idea no to fix it.
+This probably has something to do with Python, GIL, etc. I have no idea how to fix it.